Bjørn Nyland (YouTuber): Personal life

-He states that he has Chinese father and Thai mother.
+Nyland was born in Chiang Mai, Thailand to a Thai mother and Chinese father. on 29 July 1979.
+He has been living in Norway since the age of 4.

-Nyland speaks Norwegian fluently without accent having spent most of his youth in Norway and Bodø from where he got his regional dialect.
+Nyland speaks Norwegian fluently with a native accent, having spent most of his youth in Norway, and Bodø from where he got his regional dialect.
 He rarely speaks Norwegian in his videos.
 He also speaks fluent Thai especially Northern Thai language and publish some Thai-language videos in his YouTube subchannel Teslabjorn Thai but he can't read Thai.
 In his videos he on occasion throws in a few of his favorite German words which he finds funny ("Anhängerkupplung" = trailer hitch), he does not however know much German.

-Nyland lives in Oslo married to a Thai woman, known by nickname Amm or stage name Ammery.
-They have one kid as of 2022, also own a white chihuahua called Dolly they bought in 2017.
+Nyland lives in Jessheim married to a Thai woman, known by nickname Amm or stage name Ammery.
+They have two kids as of 2022 and 2024, also own a white chihuahua called Dolly they bought in 2017.

 In March 2021, he published videos documenting him suffering from COVID-19, which lasted about 16 days.